Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 A typical Plone website exists as an installation of Plone software on a web server.
 The web server may be anywhere on the internet, such as on a virtual machine from a cloud provider.

-Your Plone site is a combination of software and storage running on one or more servers.
+Your Plone website is a combination of software and storage running on one or more servers.

 This simplified diagram shows your interaction with Plone: